Wilson loops with neural networks: Summary, conclusions, and outlook

 In the long term, this method can be extended to the generalized Wilson loops required for Born-Oppenheimer effective field theories (BOEFTs) \cite{Berwein:2015vca,Soto:2020xpm,Berwein:2024ztx} that describe tetra- and pentaquark systems.
 We believe our approach could be particularly convenient for studying these generalized Wilson loops.
 Notably, the exotic $XYZ$ quarkonia states have recently garnered significant attention in both lattice field theory and experimental studies.
 The BOEFT framework allows the direct incorporation of lattice input for static energies into phenomenological analyses, providing a simpler, alternative way to study scattering problems in lattice QCD.
 Wilson-loop-type objects also show up for glueball and gluelump operators.
 The operators consist of local Wilson loops with specific quantum numbers, so a similar technology can be adapted for this study.

-Additionally, Wilson loops also play a role in the low-energy factorization of long-distance matrix elements in quarkonium NRQCD, using strongly-coupled pNRQCD~\cite{Brambilla:2021abf,Brambilla:2022ayc}.
+Additionally, Wilson loops also play a role in the low-energy factorization of long-distance matrix elements in quarkonium NRQCD, using strongly coupled pNRQCD~\cite{Brambilla:2021abf,Brambilla:2022ayc}.
 This method may enable the first lattice-QCD calculations of quarkonium production, potentially having a significant impact on LHC experiments.

-Since the overall structure of the neural network---gauge equivariant layers, loss functions for training, and optimization on a subset of configurations---is valid for all types of Euclidean correlators, we can also explore neural-network approaches for hadronic states.
+Since the overall structure of the neural network---gauge-equivariant layers, loss functions for training, and optimization on a subset of configurations---is valid for all types of Euclidean correlators, we can also explore neural-network approaches for hadronic states.
 This can be incorporated into current computational efforts to compute parton distribution functions, hadron vacuum polarizations, and hadron structures.

 \acknowledgments